Drew Goddard: Potential projects

 A film based on the Sinister Six was announced to be in development in December 2013, as part of Sony's plans for their own The Amazing Spider-Man shared universe, with Goddard attached to write and potentially direct.
 Goddard confirmed his intention to direct the film in April 2014.
 The film was believed to have been canceled by November 2015 when Sony was focusing on its new Spider-Man reboot with Marvel Studios, but producer Amy Pascal stated that the film was "alive" again in December 2018 following the success of Venom, and that she was waiting for Goddard to be ready to direct it before moving forward with the project, now to be set in the Sony's Spider-Man Universe.

 In May 2016, Goddard was reported to be writing the screenplay for a film adaptation of the novel Wraiths Of The Broken Land, with Ridley Scott set to direct.
-By October 2017 he was also attached to write and produce Nevermoor: The Trials of Morrigan Crow, a film adaptation of the novel of the same name.
+By October 2017 he was also attached to write and produce a film adaptation of the young adult novel Nevermoor: The Trials of Morrigan Crow.
 It was announced in April 2019 that Goddard would write, produce, and possibly direct an adaptation of the graphic novel Sabrina for RT Features and Regency Enterprises.

 Personal life

-Goddard is married to writer Caroline Williams Goddard, whom he met at a Writers Guild meeting, at a time when she was working for The Office.
-The couple live in the Los Angeles area with their daughters Harlowe and Tess.
+Drew Goddard is married to Caroline Williams Goddard, a writer, whom he met at a Writers Guild of America meeting; at the time, she had been working on the American television series The Office.
+They live in the Los Angeles area.
+They have two daughters, Harlowe and Tess.